-The instructor must complete a grade change form whenever it is necessary to change a grade after submitting a final grade report to the Student Services.
-This must be completed no later than the end of the following semester.
-The instructor for the course in question is the only individual who may complete and submit a grade change form.
+The instructor must complete a grade change form when modification of a grade occurs after submitting a final grade report to Student Services.
+This must be completed before the end of the following semester.
+The course instructor is the only individual who may complete and submit a grade change form.